realestatepilot/docker-restic-backupclient/README.md

   - *.bak
   - .cache/*

+# Include files
+# a file contains paths (with patterns) which to backup for
+include-from:
+  - /tmp/backupset.txt

 # define restic cache-dir
 # dir has to match with container environment if used
 # cache-dir: /restic-cache